kevinboone/vlc-server/docs/WEB_UI_FAQ.md

 My Astell and Kern player, for example, uses 'album artist', by default, and falls back to 'artist' if the 'album artist' tag is empty.

-`vlc-server` display, and can search by, both.
+`vlc-server` display, and can search in, both.
 It's up to the user to decide how to use these tags.